EricMFink/ProfessionalResponsibility/_outlines/AttorneyClientRelationship.md

 ##### Example

-A visits L’s office and asks L to represent him in an automobile accident case.
+A visits L's office and asks L to represent him in an automobile accident case.
 L only handles tax cases, so L declines to represent A. L should:

 - Advise A to visit other lawyers;
 - Advise A of any impending deadlines (e.g., statute of limitations -- if the deadline is about to expire, L may be required to do more, such as filing a complaint for A before declining representation);
-- Protect A’s confidences; and
+- Protect A's confidences; and
 - Notify A in writing that he is declining the representation.

 ##### Rule 1.16